S&W 442 Review: Old School Cool!

 Before semi-automatics became the standard handgun, revolvers were dominant.
 They tamed the Wild West, fought in the trenches in World War 1, and were only recently phased out in some police departments.
 Compact versions quickly followed the introduction of full size models for those needing concealable firepower.
 While the full-frame models have fallen by the wayside, there remains an active market for concealable revolvers.

-There is no debate which models are the industry standard: the S&W J-frame subcompact revolver family is the one to beat.
+As a lifelong gun nerd, I can tell you there is no debate which models are the industry standard: the S&W J-frame subcompact revolver family is the one to beat.
 Versions have been produced with evocative names like Chief’s Special and Ladysmith, or out of exotic materials like Scandium.
 But the bread-and-butter variants are aluminum-framed, 1 ⅞” barrel, 5-shot .38 Specials.
 They are light enough to carry all day but are not fragile.

 So, why does the Model 442 (and its ilk) still have a following?
 It generally boils down to concealability, and ease of use.
 Revolvers do not have manual safeties.
 The heavy trigger pull is generally enough to prevent accidental discharges.
 There is no slide to rack prior to firing.
 It can be fired from a coat pocket without jamming because there is no reciprocating slide.
 And, critically, a dud round does not require an immediate action drill to correct.
 You simply pull the trigger again.